Jasmeen7301/hic-coral-hybrids/13_circos/NOTES.md

 # Step 13 — Chromosomal Rearrangement Visualisation (Circos)

-Circos plots were used to visualise large-scale chromosomal rearrangements — inversions, fissions, and fusions — across F1 sperm hybrid genomes relative to reference sample 2578.
+Circos plots were used to visualise large-scale chromosomal rearrangements — inversions, fissions, and fusions, across sperm hybrid genomes relative to reference sample A.

 ## Scripts in this folder